LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

   sequences are managed in *Configuration* window at NavalPlan.

-  So, if you want ``StretchesFunctionTemplate`` entity will be a common integration entity in NavalPlan you will need to do something similar to other entities:
+  So, if you want ``StretchesFunctionTemplate`` entity will be a common integration entity in the application you will need to do something similar to other entities:

   * Add your entity in ``EntityNameEnum``.
   * Modify *Configuration* window in order to allow manage the new sequence for your entity.
   * Reuse ``IIntegrationEntityModel`` and ``IntegrationEntityModel`` in your model.
-These will provide standard methods to generate entity sequence.
+Those will provide standard methods to generate entity sequence.

   For the moment, as it is not really necessary for this exercise, this part will be omitted in this document.